Telephone: (803) 896-4686 Roger K. Lowe Lillia Gray Georgia Lewis

-Please complete the attached Complaint Form, affix your notarized signature, and return to the Contractors’ Licensing Board office.
+Please complete the Online complaint form, affix your notarized signature, and return to the Contractors' Licensing Board office.
 You should attach copies of any support documents, including your contract and building permit.
 The Board office will retain material submitted.
 The licensee becomes the Respondent in your complaint.

 III.
 Processing Your Complaint:

 1. Your complaint will be reviewed.
 If it falls within the scope of statutory responsibility and authority of the Contractors' Licensing Board, it will be assigned a case number, and scheduled for investigation.
 If it does not fall within the Board's jurisdiction, you will be notified

 2. If the complaint is valid, an inspection of the property will be scheduled.

 The Board's investigator will view and address only those items listed in your complaint to determine if there are code violations, deviations from manufacturer's recommendation for installation or construction standards.
 A written report will be submitted later with copies to Complainant and Respondent.
 If there are no observed code violations, construction standards deviations, or other facts to support a possible violation of the licensing statutes, the investigation and case will be closed following submission of the written report.
 If the report indicates possible violations, it will be submitted to the Board's Investigative Review Committee (IRC) for an evaluation of the evidence and disposition of the complaint, which could include closure, letter of caution, sanction of the license by Consent Agreement, citation or a contested case hearing before the full Board.